Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 As they move to the couch in order to make out, Dick suddenly receives a text message from “Damian” who informs him of his solo patrol before the scene ends with Grayson letting Kori know that Robin approves of their partnership before they proceed to kiss.

-Sometime later at Titans Tower, Raven stops by Terra at her room and says that she’s willing to give her some meditation in order to help her control her powers.
+Sometime later at Titans Tower, Rachel stops by Terra at her room and says that she’s willing to give her some meditation in order to help her control her powers.
 Raven also informs her that their teammates are gathering in the common room.
 As such, Terra says that she’ll catch up in a moment.

 Afterwards, she communicates with Deathstroke and feels suspicious about the team possibly knowing her hidden motives.
 Slade assures her that they aren’t and that they still trust her.